Ishxnnn/Ishxnnn/README.md

   🚀 I’m currently studying Computer Science along with Finance at the Georgia Institute of Technology. <br>
   🔭 I'm passionate about leveraging technology to solve complex problems and make a positive impact. <br>
   📈 Whether it's developing robust trading algorithms or enhancing machine learning models, I thrive on innovation and continuous learning. <br>
-  🌱 I'm currently diving deeper into machine learning and finance, aiming to merge these fields to contribute to the next generation of financial technologies. <br>
+  🌱 I have interned at Amazon and the Georgia Tech Research Institute, gaining hands-on experience in software development. <br>
   💬 Ask me about my experiences working on trading platforms or machine learning projects!
 </p>